 When choosing the job title for your job description or job ad, it will help to:

 1. KEEP THE FOCUS ON WHAT THE JOB ENTAILS

 The job title should give potential applicants a clear understanding of the role.

 2. CHOOSE A JOB TITLE RELEVANT TO YOUR INDUSTRY OR BUSINESS SECTOR

-Industry-relevant job titles will help your target audience with the right experience, find your job ads.
+Industry-relevant job titles will help your target audience with the right experience, find your job ads and job postings.